Whip

-A whip is a tool or weapon designed to strike humans or other animals to exert control through pain compliance or fear of pain.
-They can also be used without inflicting pain, for audiovisual cues, such as in equestrianism.
-They are generally either a firm stick designed for direct contact, or a flexible line requiring a specialized swing.
+A whip is a blunt weapon or implement used in a striking motion to create sound or pain.
+Whips can be used for flagellation against humans or animals to exert control through pain compliance or fear of pain, or be used as an audible cue through the distinct whipcrack effect.
+Whips are commonly used on horses to give subtle cues as tapping.
+The portion used for striking is generally either a firm rod designed for direct contact, or a flexible line requiring a specialized swing.
 The former is easier and more precise, the latter offers longer reach and greater force.
-A hunting whip combines a firm stick (the stock or handle) with a flexible line (the lash or thong).
+Some varieties, such as a hunting whip or lunge whip, have an extended stock section in addition to the line.

-Whips such as the "cat o' nine tails" and knout are specifically developed for flagellation as a means of inflicting corporal punishment or torture on human targets.
+Whips such as the "cat o' nine tails" and knout are specifically developed for corporal punishment or torture on human targets.
 Certain religious practices and BDSM activities involve the self-use of whips or the use of whips between consenting partners.
-Misuse on non-humans may be considered animal cruelty, and misuse on humans may be viewed as assault.
+Misuse on animals may be considered animal cruelty, and misuse on humans may be viewed as assault.